zahlio/scrapoxy/docs/standard/providers/digitalocean/index.rst

-size                none          Type of droplet name                Proxy         Name of the droplet imageName           none          Name of the image (for the proxy droplet) max                 none          Maximum number of instances for this provider.
+size                none          Type of droplet name                Proxy         Name of the droplet imageName           none          Name of the image (for the proxy droplet) tags                none          Tags separated by a comma (example: proxy,instance) max                 none          Maximum number of instances for this provider.
 If empty, there is no maximum.
 =================== ============= ===================================================================================================================================